YanjunChen329/MinHash_learning/README.md

                  be run already
   --L L          L-layer FCNN to plot.
 Default 3
 ```
 Before plotting on any given ASYNC, K and L, user should run experiments with the same ASYNC, K and L using training.py.
-Note that plotting.py would in default plot the minhash result with feature hashing result, so be sure to run both experiments before plotting with a K. If users left the K argument unwritten, the script will only plot results from feature hashing.
+Note that plotting.py would in default plot the minhash result with feature hashing result, so be sure to run both experiments before plotting with a K. If users left the K argument unwritten, the script will only plot results from feature hashing experiment.
 The plot will be saved under ./rcv1/record/